The Traitors (British TV series): Production

-The UK show was commissioned by the BBC in October 2021 following the airing of the Dutch series earlier that year.
+The British show was commissioned by the BBC in October 2021 following the airing of the Dutch series earlier that year.
 The series was to be produced by Studio Lambert Scotland.

-The first series was recorded in May 2022, and action took place at Ardross Castle in Scotland.
+The first series was recorded in May 2022, and action took place at Ardross Castle in Ross-shire, Scotland.

-Presenter Claudia Winkleman was initially hesitant to host the programme but after watching the Dutch series became "obsessed" and jokingly "booked a train to Scotland".
+Presenter Claudia Winkleman was initially hesitant to host the programme but after watching the Dutch series became "obsessed" and jokingly said she "booked a train to Scotland".

 Applicants had to submit a video application and go through several rounds of interviews, as well as a psychological assessment.
 Contestants were filmed constantly over a long day, finding out just before breakfast whether they had been 'murdered'.
 'Murdered' contestants were driven away immediately and sent home, without being able to say any goodbyes.
 Contestants were assigned a welfare person to help with their well-being.

 On 27 February 2023, the BBC announced that the show had been renewed for a second series, with Winkleman returning to host.
 In May 2023, Studio Lambert revealed 40,000 people had applied to take part in the second series, in comparison with 1,500 who had applied for series one.
 On 1 September 2023, it was announced that filming had begun.

 On 3 November 2023, it was revealed that a third series had been commissioned.
 In January 2024, it was announced that applications for Series 3 had begun, with almost 300,000 applications received.
 The series was filming as of May 2024.

 In August 2024, ahead of the release of the third series, the BBC announced that the show had not only been renewed for a fourth series but a celebrity series will also be produced.
-Filming for both versions will commence during 2025.
+Filming for both versions took place during 2025.
 Applications for the fourth series opened on 22 August 2024 and closed on 9 February 2025.

+Atmosphere and music

+To emphasize the show's authentic Scottish Highlands setting at Ardross Castle, production utilizes live traditional musicians to frame dramatic events, missions, and contestant arrivals.
+Among the local musicians featured on-screen is James Mackenzie, Dingwall, a veteran bagpiper from Ross and Cromarty who performs with the Alness Pipe Band.
+Known for his mastery of traditional pibroch (classical pipe music), James is dressed in traditional Highland attire—including the Mackenzie tartan—to provide the show's distinct, tense auditory backdrop.

+In March 2026, BBC announced a three-year deal that will keep The Traitors and The Celebrity Traitors in production until 2030.